712 TECHNOLOGY AND DATA SECURITY

 TECHNOLOGY AND DATA SECURITY

-The Wapello Community School District recognizes the increasingly vital role technology plays in society.
-It is the goal of the district to embrace technology as a resource to further educate our students, and better prepare students for the future.
+The School District recognizes the increasingly vital role technology plays in society.
 It is the intent of the district to support secure data systems in the district, including security for all personally identifiable information (PII) that is stored digitally on district-maintained devices, computers, and networks.
-Technology also has incredible potential to support increased efficiency, communication, and growth through collaboration among administration, students, staff, employees, and volunteers.
+The purpose of this policy is to ensure the secure use and handling of all district data computer systems, devices, and technology equipment by district students, employees, and data users.

-The district supports the use of third-party vendors to perform necessary education functions for the district.
+The district may use third-party vendors to perform necessary education functions for the district.
 Utilizing third party vendors to outsource functions the district would traditionally perform provides a cost-effective means to deliver high quality educational opportunities to all students.
 However, it is paramount that third party vendors with access to sensitive data and PII of district students, employees, and data users be h eld to the highest standards of data privacy and security.

 Legal Reference: 20 U.S.C.
 1232g; 34 C.F.R.
 Part 99